citizenfx/fivem-docs/content/scripting-manual/working-with-events/listening-for-events.md

 ```

 _You only need to register events when using Lua or JS -- C# does not require you to do this manually, though you might want to protect your server events with own code._

+#### Note about event security

+Keep in mind that while events can be extremely powerful and useful over the network, some general security practices should be acknowledged.
+When you register a networked server event, you are effectively allowing **anyone** to call it.
+By anyone, I mean any server or client resource - however, should an exploiter have access to a lua executor they can trigger these too.
+Be cautious as to how you allow server events to be executed.
+For instance - implementing permissions checks on the server side within the event, instead of checking only on the client script would be a good security practice.